daniel-caylent/ark-gl/README.md

 Personal environments:

-To have your own provisioned architecture (represented as a prefix in the CloudFormation stack name), consider setting up the following environment variable: DEPLOYMENT_ENV
+To have your own provisioned architecture (represented as a prefix in the CloudFormation stack name), consider setting up the following environment variable:

 ```bash
 DEPLOYMENT_ENV=my-account-name
 ```

-To deploy the CDK:
+### CDK:

 For provisioning the resources before the deploy:
 ```bash